 - I. Published procedures for reporting criminal activities or emergencies at each campus/center must include the following information: - 1.
 Campus/Center location; - 2.
 Appropriate emergency phone number(s) (911, if available); - 3.
-Campus police telephone number; - 4.
-Dean of Business Services telephone number and - 5.
-Dean of Student Services telephone number. - J. Campus police officers derive their enforcement authority through state statute and certification by the State of Mississippi and have constabulary police powers throughout campus/center grounds, roads, and any and all other property owned, leased, or operated by the College.
+Campus police telephone number; - J. Campus police officers derive their enforcement authority through state statute and certification by the State of Mississippi and have constabulary police powers throughout campus/center grounds, roads, and any and all other property owned, leased, or operated by the College.